-- 1. How did you build and sustain positive and appropriate pedagogical relationships with the students in your class? - 2.
-How did your planning for instruction and understanding of curriculum deepen during the practicum? - 3.
-In what ways did you incorporate assessment practices that responded to the learning needs of yourstudents? - 4.
-How was your professionalism realized or demonstrated throughout the practicum experience? - 5.
-In which competency did you experience the most significant growth?
-How did you demonstrate your growth in this competency?
+How did you build and sustain positive appropriate pedagogical relationships with the students in ass?
+How did your planning for instruction and understanding of curriculum deepen during the ractic um?
+In wl udent nat ways did you incorporate assessment practices that responded to the learning needs of your s? was your professionalism realized or demonstrated throughout the practicum experience?